Royce Carlton, Inc. • 866 United Nations Plaza • New York, NY 10017-1880

 New Yorker writer and bestselling author of The Lost City of Z and Killers of the Flower Moon David Grann doesn’t just produce captivating stories—he lives them.
 Whether crossing the ocean on a skiff or trekking for months through the Amazon, Grann immerses himself in his reporting to give his stories a pace and intensity unlike any other.

-Grann’s latest book, Killers of the Flower Moon: The Osage Murders and the Birth of the FBI, unravels one of the most monstrous crimes in American history.
-With more than 20 weeks on The New York Times nonfiction bestseller list, it was a finalist for the National Book Award and ranked #1 on Amazon’s Best Books of the Year.
+Grann’s latest book, Killers of the Flower Moon: The Osage Murders and the Birth of the FBI, unravels one of the most sinister crimes and racial injustices in American history.
+With more than 20 weeks on The New York Times nonfiction bestseller list, it was a finalist for the National Book Award and ranked #1 on both Shelf Awareness and Amazon’s Best Books of the Year in any category.

 His first book, The Lost City of Z: A Tale of Deadly Obsession in the Amazon, became a #1 NYT bestseller and has been translated into more than 25 languages.
 The book interweaves the story of the legendary British explorer Percy Fawcett’s 1925 quest to find a fabled civilization and Grann’s own attempt to follow Fawcett’s elusive trail and solve “one of the greatest mysteries of the twentieth century.”

 The 2017 film adaptation, directed by James Gray and starring Charlie Hunnam, is a dramatic portrayal of Fawcett’s expedition through the Amazon.
 Called “mesmerizing” by The New York Times and “a mysterious, enthralling masterpiece” by The Atlantic, The Lost City of Z saw the return of Grann’s book to the Times bestseller list eight years after its original release.